This post is part of a series where I unpack the wise words of a friend and mentor. You can read more about those words

 “Don’t be afraid to question.
 Deal with your own doubts in such a way that enables you to be in the presence of someone else’s doubts without needing to push them away.
 He is there, even when we doubt.”

 How do you deal with your doubts or those of others you meet?
-I welcome your thoughts!sign up for once-a-month email updates here!
+I welcome your thoughts!sign up for email updates here!